Cinema Fanatic’s Favorite Fifteen Films of 2012

 A movie that a lot of people didn’t see because it was set in the world of male stripping.
 Those people are stupid.
 Then you had people who saw it because it was set int he world of male stripping.
 Those people then complained that there was too much plot and not enough stripping.
 This film just couldn’t catch a break.
 I think it’s one of Soderbergh’s most personal films and if he does stand by his word and retire after Side Effects comes out next year, it’s a great goodbye to world of filmmaking.
 Matthew McConaughey steals the show and he really ought to receive an Oscar nomination for this performance.
 I know I’ve got my fingers crossed for him.

 4. Cloud Atlas (dir.
-Tom Tykwer, Andy Wachowski, Lana Wachowski)
+Tom Tykwer, Lilly Wachowski, Lana Wachowski)

 Another misunderstood and oft-hated film that I really could not love enough.
 I wish I had had time to see it more than once since there is just sooo much going on and for every bit that I caught, I know there are things that went right passed me.
 I think it’s a film like Fincher’s Zodiac that requires multiple viewings to peel back all the layers and like that film, no matter how many times you watch it there will always be more layers to peel.